 The Informant! is a 2009 movie directed by Steven Soderbergh and starring Matt Damon.
 It is Based on a True Story first described by journalist Kurt Eichenwald in his 2000 nonfiction book of the same title.

-The movie concerns itself with Mark Whitacre (Damon), an employee of ADM, a food production company.
-A probe into a possible sabotage turns Mark into a whistleblower for the FBI, as part of a multi-year investigation into worldwide price fixing.
+The movie concerns itself with Mark Whitacre (Damon), an employee of Archer-Daniels-Midland (AKA ADM), a food production company.
+A probe into a possible sabotage turns Mark into a whistleblower for the FBI, as part of a multi-year investigation into worldwide lysine price fixing.
 But Mark himself is hiding a couple of shocking secrets as well...

 It's also notable for featuring Marvin Hamlisch's last theatrical film score before his death in 2012.

 This movie contains examples of: